ChenYueZhang-Evelyn/ChenYueZhang-Evelyn.github.io/index.md

 ---

 ## About Me
-I am a third-year Ph.D. student in the <a href="https://www.se.cuhk.edu.hk/" target="_blank"> Department of Systems Engineering and Engineering Management </a> from The  Chinese University of Hong Kong, supervised by <a href="https://www1.se.cuhk.edu.hk/~htwai/" target="_blank"> Prof. Hoi-To Wai</a>.
+I am a fourth-year Ph.D. student in the <a href="https://www.se.cuhk.edu.hk/" target="_blank"> Department of Systems Engineering and Engineering Management </a> from The  Chinese University of Hong Kong, supervised by <a href="https://www1.se.cuhk.edu.hk/~htwai/" target="_blank"> Prof. Hoi-To Wai</a>.
 Before that, I received my bachelor's degree in Control Science and Engineering from Zhejiang University.

 I am currently a visiting student with <a href="https://tech.cornell.edu/people/anna-scaglione/" target="_blank"> Prof. Anna Scaglione</a> at <a href="https://tech.cornell.edu/" target="_blank"> Cornell Tech </a> in New York City from July 2024 to December 2024.